vuestorefront/vue-storefront/packages/core/docs/community/sponsorship-program.md

 After this initial validation, the Open-Source team of Vue Storefront will analyze your appliance form and give you feedback on the application.

-To participate in the program, please fill the form at this link [https://forms.gle/K9QgyktrJBNQsKoM8](https://forms.gle/K9QgyktrJBNQsKoM8), and we will contact you :)
+To participate in the program, please [fill the form](https://forms.gle/K9QgyktrJBNQsKoM8), and we will contact you :)